-Package architecture
+Package architecture¶

-1. The State – We talk about the State class, its properties, and model updates, through an example of fitting a polynomial.
+class, its properties, and model updates, through an example of fitting a polynomial. - The ImageState – We talk about the

-3. Optimization and Advanced Components – We talk about optimization of stage two, demonstrating the local update framework and other advanced components, through the optimization and model fitting of the image of Gaussian discs.
+class, its properties, and model updates, through an example of an image of Gaussian discs. - Optimization and Advanced Components – We talk about optimization of stage two, demonstrating the local update framework and other advanced components, through the optimization and model fitting of the image of Gaussian discs.

-States (Example: PolyFitState)
+States (Example: PolyFitState)¶

 In this section (with PolyFitState example), we will have noisy data which we wish to fit with a polynomial.
 While a relatively simple problem, we will implement it in the PERI framework, including how to get the best performance using various aspects of the package.